HansSchouten/PHPageBuilder/README.md

 PHPagebuilder is build with customization in mind.
 It comes with an extensive example config file in wich you can easily adapt the pagebuilder to your needs.

 PHPagebuilder consist of four modules (Login, Website Manager, Pagebuilder, Routing) each of which you can disable or replace with your own implementation.
-To add your own implementation, implement the corresponding Contract and replace the default class by your own class in the config file.
+To add replace a module with your own implementation, implement the corresponding Contract and replace the default class by your own class in the config file.

-Instead of relying on the `PHPageBuilder` class to handle all requests, you can also integrate PHPagebuilder into your project by directly using any of the modules.
-For example, instantiating `PHPageBuilder\GrapesJS\PageBuilder` allows you to render the pagebuilder for any page you provide.
+Instead of relying on the PHPageBuilder class to handle all requests, you can also integrate the page builder into your project by calling methods on its modules.
+For example, instantiating `PHPageBuilder\GrapesJS\PageBuilder` allows you to directly render the pagebuilder for any page you provide.